Wife of 'El Chapo' faces international drug trafficking charges, federal authorities say - Local News 8

 Wife of ‘El Chapo’ faces international drug trafficking charges, federal authorities say

 Prosecutors said Coronel conspired with others to assist her husband in his July 11, 2015, escape from a prison in Mexico.
-After Guzman was rearrested in Mexico in January 2016, his wife is alleged to have engaged in planning yet another prison escape before he was extradited to the United States, officials said.
+After Guzmán was rearrested in Mexico in January 2016, his wife is alleged to have engaged in planning yet another prison escape before he was extradited to the United States in January 2017, officials said.

-Guzman was convicted after a jury trial in 2019, and sentenced to life plus 30 years in a federal prison.
+Guzmán — who prosecutors said headed a global narcotics empire greased for decades with corruption and violence — was convicted after a jury trial in 2019, and sentenced to life plus 30 years in federal prison.

 Jeffrey Lichtman and Mariel Colon told CNN they are representing Coronel.